Tha Carter V

 Tha Carter V is the twelfth studio album by American rapper Lil Wayne.
-It was released on September 28, 2018, by Young Money Entertainment and Republic Records.
-The album's features include Swizz Beatz, Kendrick Lamar, Sosamann, Lil Wayne's daughter Reginae Carter, Snoop Dogg, Nicki Minaj, Ashanti, Mack Maine, Travis Scott, Nivea and the late XXXTentacion.
+It was released on September 27, 2018, by Young Money Entertainment and Republic Records.
+The album's release date coincided with the day of Lil Wayne's 36th birthday.
+The album's features include Swizz Beatz, Kendrick Lamar, Sosamann, Lil Wayne's daughter Reginae Carter, Snoop Dogg, Nicki Minaj, Ashanti, Mack Maine, Travis Scott, Nivea, and the late XXXTentacion, with bonus tracks and the deluxe edition featuring additional appearances from Post Malone, Gucci Mane, Raekwon, and 2 Chainz.

 Originally planned to be released in 2014, Tha Carter V experienced several delays as a result of contractual disputes between Lil Wayne and Cash Money Records, as well as his numerous personal disputes with label-head, Birdman.
 Following a lengthy legal battle, Lil Wayne was confirmed to have been released from his contract with Cash Money in June 2018 and announced the release of the album in September.
-The album received critical acclaim, and debuted at number one on the Billboard 200 with the second-largest streaming week for an album of all time and with 480,000 units sold.
+The album received generally positive reviews and debuted at number one on the Billboard 200 with the second-largest streaming week for an album of all time and with 480,000 units sold.

 On September 13, 2019, 20 songs from the original version of Tha Carter V were leaked online, containing many unreleased tracks compared to the official version of Carter V that was released in 2018.

-A deluxe edition was released on September 25, 2020, to celebrate the album's two-year anniversary; it consists of songs that did not make the original album.
+A deluxe edition was released on September 25, 2020, to celebrate the album's second anniversary; it consists of songs that did not make the original album.